solo-fsw/sosxr-unity-swatchr/README.md

 * Nice editor UI
 * Comes with the AAP-Splendor-128 color palette designed by [@AdigunPolack](https://twitter.com/adigunpolack/status/993524761019015168)

-# How To

 ## Creating a Swatch
-Create an empty Swatch by right clicking in the Project Window and going to Swatchr -> Create New Swatch.
+Create an empty Swatch by going to SOSXR -> Create New Swatch.
 Click on the .asset file to view it's Editor UI in the Inspector.
 Add colors to it by clicking the + button.
-Click on the color next to the selected color to use Unitys color picker to pick a color.
+Click on the color next to the selected color to use Unity's color picker to pick a color.

-## Importing a .ASE file
-Right click in the Project Window and go to Swatchr -> Import ASE File (Browse...).
-Use the file selector to select the .ase file.
-A swatch will be created.

-## Exporting to Unity's Color Picker
-Select the swatch you want to export.
-Hit the Export To Color Picker Presets button.
-It will create a file with the .colors extension, and place it in an Editor/ folder.
-You can move that file, but it has to be in a folder path with Editor/ in it.
-Now go to the Unity Color Picker and click the dropdown to the top right of the color grid.
-Select the name of the Swatch you just exported.
-Now that swatch is available in Unity's default color picker.

-## Importing a PNG
-You can import a palette from a png by right clicking in your Project Window and going to Swatchr -> Import Swatch From Texture (Browse...).
-Note that every pixel in the png will become a color in the Swatch.
-There is no intelligent palette picking.

-## Importing MagicaVoxel palettes
-MagicaVoxel exports it's palettes with color profiles embedded in the png.
-Unity does not respect these color profiles.
-To work around this, export your model using the export .fbx option and then use that png file to import your swatch.
-Once you have the palette exported from this method, right click in your Project Window and go to Swatchr -> Import Swatch From Texture (Browse...).
+By default each SwatchrColorApplier derived class will try to load a swatch called "Project Wide Swatch".
+This will be the default swatch for all components.

+Create the color-palette specific swatches, and name them accordingly.Then, use the Replace button to swap out the colors in the Project Wide Swatch for the ones to your liking.
+This will update all the references to that swatch in the project.
+You may (sometimes) need to hit Play to see the changes.

+## Using Swatches
+### Renderer
+Add a SwatchrRenderer component to a GameObject with a MeshRenderer or SpriteRenderer.
+Now you can select a color from the Swatch by selecting the key in the SwatchrColor field.
+### Light
+Add a SwatchrLight component to a GameObject with a Light component.
+Now you can select a color from the Swatch by selecting the key in the SwatchrColor field.
+### Ambient Light
+Add a SwatchrAmbientLightColor component to a GameObject.
+Now you can select a color from the Swatch by selecting the key in the SwatchrColor field.
+It will change the ambient light color of the scene.
+You can see this in the Lighting window -> Ambient Color.

+## URP Shaders
+Use the URP versions for Universal Render Pipeline projects.
+Use the other versions for Built-In Render Pipeline projects.

 ## Swapping Swatches
-Create a swatch for your project, eg) "MySwatch", and then use that swatch everywhere.
-Now make a backup of that swatch and create alternative swatches.
-Now use the Replace button on MySwatch to swap color palettes.
+Create a swatch for your project, eg) "Project Wide Swatch", and then use that swatch everywhere.
+Now duplicate that swatch and create alternative swatches with the same number of col. Now use the Replace button on MySwatch to swap color palettes.

-## Selecting Materials
-Try the Legacy -> Diffuse material to get a pure, clean, low poly look.
+## Finding Color Palettes
+For instance here at [Color Hunt](https://colorhunt.co/).

 # Technical Details
 * Swatch.cs is a scriptable object that contains an array of colors.